Leaning Post Wines only ships products within Canada.

 Winemaking Notes

-2018 is the fourth vintage of our flagship Pinot Noir from our estate Senchuk Vineyard, and certainly the richest, and most full-bodied so far.
-The 2018 growing season stayed warm throughout, with some very hot and humid spells.
-There were some significant rains in the fall immediately prior to harvest that proved challenging.
+2019 is the fifth vintage of our flagship Pinot Noir from our estate Senchuk Vineyard, and certainly the richest, and most full-bodied so far.
+The 2019 growing season started out quite cool but sunny and that continued throughout the growing season into the early fall.
+With a slightly late start to the growing season there were concerns prior to harvest regarding brix levels and phenolic ripeness of the grapes.
 However, with good vineyard management and a lot of work sorting, the Pinot Noir from Senchuk Vineyard came in beautifully ripe, with amazing mature skins and seeds and the moderate alcohol and relatively high acidity that our site is known for.

 Critic's Rating